humanapp/user-interface-base/README.md

 4. Select the extension when MakeCode finds it.
 5. Switch to JavaScript view and use the `ui` namespace.
-6. The extension's drawer will be labeled `micro:bit apps UI`.
+6. The extension's toolbox category will be labeled `micro:bit apps UI`.

 ### Workflow 2: VS Code